cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 - Load: One of the disciplines of the Game of Links.
 The more you link, the better
 - Location based addressing:
 - Log: A place to write events
-- Manifest:
+- Manifest: The evolution of species manifest of cyber~Congress
-- Master:
+- Master: Users of cyber
-- MCYB:
+- MCYB: Mega CYB = 1,000,000 CYB tokens
-- Mention:
+- Mention:  Referring to cyber.page and the mention of someone address in a link.
+Works like a tag
-- Migration:
+- Migration: To change the place of a chunk of code or tokens or anything else form one place to another
-- Module:
+- Module: A separate unit of something.
+Modules answer for different zones of the chain
-- Moniker:
+- Moniker: The nickname of the validator
-- Multisig:
+- Multisig: An address with more than one signature in it
-- Network:
+- Network: A connection of nodes and/or peers
-- Node:
+- Node: A computer that is doing computation for something particular.
+A cyber validator node for example
-- NVIDIA:
+- NVIDIA: Brand of graphics card
-- OBEP:
+- OBEP: Open Bootstrap Evangelist Program.
+The ambassadors' program for the launch of cyber
-- Open Source:
+- Open Source: Code that is written in a manner where everyone can see it.
+Can be used about many things, not just code
-- Organic:
+- Organic: A natural way of developing/evolving something
-- Output:
+- Output: The opposite of input.
+If we put something into anything, we will most likely get a result, an output.
+For example that the way it works with code
-- P2P:
+- P2P: Peer to peer technology is where peers (users) communicate directly with one another.
+For example, when a computer is directly connected to another
-- Path:
+- Path: The way to something
-- PCYB:
+- PCYB: Peta CYB = 1,000,000,000,000,000
-- Peer:
+- Peer: can be thought of as a user
-- Pocket:
+- Pocket: Referring to cyber.page.
+Pocketing your ledger = connecting it
-- Port:
+- Port: In computing the address of something
 - Prometheus:
-- Protocol:
+- Protocol: A set of rules and/or guidelines for anything
-- Pubkey:
+- Pubkey: Public key.
+The public key of a node
-- Pull Request:
+- Pull Request: A commit by a user or a developer for a specific task that can be used by the project
-- Query:
+- Query: To find something out
-- Rank:
+- Rank: The particular ordered number of something.
+I.E. 3 out of 10
-- RC or Resource Credits:
+- RC or Resource Credits: The name of the model in cyber where we calculate the number of resources needed to make transactions.
+Bandwidth
-- Release:
+- Release: A particular version of something
-- Relevance:
+- Relevance: The ability to retrieve something that satisfies needs
-- Repository:
+- Repository: A place where code is gathered.
+Usually referring to GitHub
-- Reputation:
+- Reputation: The overall quality of someone by which he is judged.
+See Karma
-- Reward:
+- Reward: Something that is returned or given in exchange for something else.
+Rewards in CYB can be acquired via staking, GoL and governance
-- Roadmap:
+- Roadmap: The plan of the team
 - Root:
-- Routing:
+- Routing: The direction something is travelling
-- Rumours:
+- Rumours: The mentions of validators addresses, a tag
 - RPC:
 - SDK:
 - Seed Node:
 - Sentinel Node: